Jhemili/FAQ-Front-end-Mentor/README.md

 ## My process
-  The accordion menu is pretty straight foward.
-With target selector we can do nice tricks and for this challenge it was enough, dismissing the necessity of JS.
+  In the first attempt to this challenge I used the target selector to set the accordion menu, but, thanks to the feedbacks I got in Slack communit, I found out about the tags Details and Summary which in this context works better and brings the possibility to open and close the questions without JS.
-  The most challenging part was to position the images out of the layout flow, but once I undestood how each property works everything came together.
+  The most challenging part was to position the images out of the layout flow, but once I undestood how absoluty and relative property works everything came together.

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- Details and Summary
 - Mobile-first workflow

 ### Learning